phpvms/docs/docs/developers/addons/database.md

 Not prefixing your tables (or using a prefix that doesn't match your namespace) will:

-- Conflict with future phpVMS core tables, breaking upgrades.
+- Conflict with future phpvms core tables, breaking upgrades.
 - Conflict with other addons that share the same generic name.
 - **Be rejected** by the [registry migration linter](#migration-rules) if you publish your addon.